-The course provides excellent preparation for further vocational study for those wishing to have a career in the sports industry.
+The course provides excellent preparation for further vocational study for those wishing to have a career in the sports industry, including in roles such as a PE teacher, a physiotherapist, a sport nutritionist, a journalist, a coach, a referee, a gym instructor and any role within the armed forces.

-Contact Mrs K O'Sullivan - Lead Teacher of PE or Mr M Gould - PE Teacher.
+Contact Mrs K O'Sullivan - Head of Physical Education.